anzo-p/eve-in-oracle/README.md

                  WHERE  ...
 ```

-Technically this mans that, should you use a relational database model and SQL, which are specifically invented to do so, then you **must** follow the following rules:
+Technically this mans that, should you use a relational database model and SQL, which are specifically invented for this purpose, then you **must** follow the following rules:
 - referential integrity - your related data, the FOREIGN KEYs in one table, to the row identificaiton in that related table, must link together unambiguously
 - field normalization - your one collection of data, the table, must only conain fields that are functionally depended on each others - for the given situation, and so
   - your *core fact* tables **must** be normalized